TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/sepalinfo.md

 You will learn: about cardinal assignment, making your code simpler to write, easier to read, and faster to execute.

-// in this chapter, in the non-reactivity section, allude to the reactive versions.
-Give people a reason to b-line.

 // There's also a non-swapping cardinal assignment.